zhaoweiyu-github/CondSig/README.md

 ## Change Log
 ### v1.2.3
-* Add the summary section in FilterSig Module
+* Add the summary section in FilterSig module.

 ### v1.2.2
 * Define a new overlap threshold for redudant CondSigs.